Miguel Diaz-Canel replaces Raul Castro as Cuba's president

 Facing biological reality but still active and apparently healthy, Raul Castro is stepping down as president in an effort to guarantee that new leaders can maintain the government's grip on power in the face of economic stagnation, an aging population and increasing disenchantment among younger generations.

-"I like sticking with the ideas of President Fidel Castro because he did a lot for the people of Cuba, but we need rejuvenation, above all in the economy," said Melissa Mederos, a 21-year-old schoolteacher.
-"Diaz-Canel needs to work hard on the economy, because people need to live a little better."
+Diaz-Canel's half-hour speech offered most Cubans by far their greatest exposure to the man long expected to assume the presidency.

 Most Cubans know their first vice president as an uncharismatic figure who until recently maintained a public profile so low it was virtually nonexistent.
-That image changed slightly this year as state media placed an increasing spotlight on Diaz-Canel's public appearances, including remarks to the press last month that included his promise to make Cuba's government more responsive to its people.
+That image changed slightly this year as state media placed an increasing spotlight on Diaz-Canel's public appearances, including remarks to the press last month that included his promise to make Cuba's government more responsive to its people, language he echoed on Thursday.

-"We're building a relationship between the government and the people here," he said then after casting a ballot for members of the National Assembly.
-"The lives of those who will be elected have to be focused on relating to the people, listening to the people, investigating their problems and encouraging debate."

 Diaz-Canel gained prominence in central Villa Clara province as the top Communist Party official, a post equivalent to governor.
 People there describe him as a hard-working, modest-living technocrat dedicated to improving public services.
 He became higher education minister in 2009 before moving into the vice presidency.